Drink-some-water/Demowebsite/README.md

 Hello fellow interns! <br>

 As you can see there are two folders in this repository. <br> <br>
-  python_implementation - this is a demo I've set up to show how to use the NewsAPI API.
+  1. python_implementation - this is a demo I've set up to show how to use the NewsAPI API.
 It is functional and can be tested by:<br>
-      1. installing the required dependencies<br>
+    - installing the required dependencies
-      2. running app.py<br>
+    - running app.py
-      3. searching the url "localhost:5000/topic/your_topic_here" where you replace your_topic_here with any news topic.<br><br>
+    - searching the url "localhost:5000/topic/your_topic_here" where you replace your_topic_here with any news topic.<br><br>
-  React/my-app - for now, an empty react project for us to get started with.<br><br>
+  2. React/my-app - for now, an empty react project for us to get started with.<br><br>

 As of now the python_implementation section is doing some of the things we want it to, but we have a long way to go.
 Right now we can pull news sources based on search topic.
 We can also look for key words in the news sources using the YAKE python library<br><br>